 A twist on the golf legend’s classic!
 You can use any lemonade with this, hard or not, but we really enjoyed it with Bloomery SweetShine Hard Lemonade and our Happy Hour herbal tea.

 Fill a shaker with tea, hard lemonade, and ice.
 Cover, shake well, and strain into an iced tea glass over more ice.
 Garnish with a sprig of mint to make yourself look classy.

-Of all the tea combinations and cocktails we tried for this article, this drink — inspired by Kari Dandrea of Pureblend Tea — is my absolute favorite.
-Knock it up a notch with our Pacific Northwest Evergreen Mint Tea.
+Of all the tea combinations and cocktails we tried for this article, this drink -- inspired by Kari Dandrea of Pureblend Tea -- is my absolute favorite.
+Knock it up a notch with our Blackberry Mojito black tea.